 Since the DNA strand uses a combination of 4 letters, this gives us 4 things to chose from.
 Because we need 3 billion pairs to form a complete human being, this gives us 3,000,000,000 things to choose at a time.

-The 4300,000,000 number is equal to approximately 2.05 x 10180,617,997 total possible permutations (that’s 2.05 x 10 to the power of 180+ million), roughly 2 with 180,617,997 zeroes after it.
-This gargantuan number represents the number of possible tries needed to reach 100% probability of building just 10% of the total DNA sequencing required to create a human.
+The 43,000,000,000 number is equal to approximately 9.6358 x 101,806,179,973 total possible permutations (that’s 9.6358 x 10 to the power of 1.8 billion), roughly 9.6358 with 1,806,179,973 zeroes after it.
+This gargantuan number represents the number of possible tries needed to reach 100% probability of building just one strand of the total DNA sequencing required to create a human being.
 There is nothing in the English language that can describe such an immense number or anything on this earth or the entire universe that comes even close to providing any basis of comparison.
 This vast number completely overshadows even the total number of atoms in the observable universe, estimated in the range of 1078 to 1082.

 Overwhelming Odds in GOD’s Favor

 The odds are overwhelmingly stacked against the atheist presumption that random processes and sufficient time could produce any order, structure, or life.
 Even the billions upon billions of years materialists claim are enough (the earth is only about 4.5 billion years old) to allow a mindless Nature the chance to build our entire ecosystem and give an amoeba time to randomly “evolve” into a man are wholly inadequate; laughable actually.
-Mathematics dictate that even 5 billion years of accidental events will likely only produce a few words from Shakespeare, let alone the 3 Billion precisely structured base pairs molecules of the human DNA code.
+Mathematics dictate that 5 billion years of random events cannot possibly reproduce even a simple phrase from Shakespeare, let alone the 3 Billion precisely structured and programmed base pairs molecules of the human DNA code.

 I hope you now understand why Christians rightly believe and insist that the universe and all life were created and structured by a infinitely greater power and intelligence.
 That is the truth.
 Mathematics and reason provide us with a clear window into the actual probabilities involved.
 God wins hands down.
 It’s not even close!